Matthew Batten: Professional career

+San Diego Padres

 Batten signed with the Padres and split his first professional season between the Arizona League Padres and Tri-City Dust Devils, batting .241 with one home run and twenty RBIs over 49 games.
 In 2018, he played with the Lake Elsinore Storm, San Antonio Missions, and El Paso Chihuahuas with whom he hit .272 with two home runs, 22 RBIs, and 12 stolen bases over 78 games.
 He returned in 2019 to play two games with the Amarillo Sod Poodles and 109 games with El Paso, finishing the season batting .298 with six home runs, 48 RBIs, and twenty doubles over 111 games.
 After not playing a game in 2020 due to the cancellation of the minor league season, he split the 2021 season between San Antonio and El Paso and slashed .293/.368/.382 with six home runs, 41 RBIs, and 28 stolen bases over 123 games.
 He was selected to play in the Arizona Fall League for the Peoria Javelinas after the season.
 He opened the 2022 season with El Paso.

 On June 30, 2022, the Padres selected Batten's contract and promoted him to the major leagues; he made his MLB debut that night as a pinch runner versus the Los Angeles Dodgers.
+On July 4, Batten recorded his first career hit, a pinch-hit single off of Ryan Borucki of the Seattle Mariners.
+On August 5, Batten made his first career pitching appearance in a game against the Los Angeles Dodgers.
+In the outing, he recorded his first career strikeout as a pitcher, punching out Dodgers starter Tyler Anderson.

+Batten was optioned to Triple-A El Paso to begin the 2023 season.
+On July 4, 2023, Batten was recalled by the Padres, after Nelson Cruz was designated for assignment.
+In his first at-bat of the 2023 season, he hit a 2-run homerun to left field on July 8 vs. LHP David Peterson of the New York Mets.
+In 43 games for San Diego, Batten hit .258/.355/.358 with 2 home runs and 11 RBI.
+He was again optioned to Triple–A El Paso to begin the 2024 season.
+Batten appeared in one game for the Padres in 2024, and was designated for assignment on August 23.
+He cleared waivers and was sent outright to El Paso on August 25.
+Batten elected free agency following the season on November 4.

+Atlanta Braves

+On February 21, 2025, Batten signed a minor league contract with the Atlanta Braves.
+He elected free agency on November 6.